Injust/hws/README.md

-# hws
+# arch-packages
-Hydronium web server
+A collection of customized Arch Linux packages that are used on my server